 Perhaps you’re on a quest to eat ‘better’ and can identify with feeling overwhelmed and confused by just what ‘better’ means.
 Maybe you have recently adopted a new eating plan or are currently adhering to a specific diet or perhaps you’ve been considering shifting into one but are not sure where to start.

 Today, a diet that focuses on minimally processed foods and is rich in fruits and vegetables, which also incorporates unsaturated fats, whole grains, and proteins is generally considered a ‘healthy diet.’
-In fact, the government has even created a standard set of dietary guidelines around this premise in an effort to help people prevent chronic disease typically associated with poor food choices.
+In fact, the government has even created a standard set of dietary guidelines around this premise in an effort to help people prevent chronic diseases typically associated with poor food choices.
 But the truth is that it’s not always that black and white.

 In fact, the choices we make around food are almost always driven by a number of factors.
 Dairy-free or gluten-free ‘diets’ are typically driven by food allergies and intolerances and followed for the greater portion if not the entirety of one’s life (arguably these may not be a ‘diet’ but a necessarily restrictive dietary lifestyle).
 Many who subscribe to a vegan or vegetarian diet are motivated not only (or at all) for health reasons but for ethical considerations as well.
-And those that follow more rigid ‘diets’ such as Whole30, DASH or Ketogenic, typically stick to them for a limited amount of time in order to hit specific weight goals or to overcome specific health concerns (such as elevated blood sugar or high BMI).
+And those that follow more rigid ‘diets’ such as Whole30, DASH, or Ketogenic, typically stick to them for a limited amount of time in order to hit specific weight goals or to overcome specific health concerns (such as elevated blood sugar or high BMI).

 Beyond that, each year a slew of new fad diet plans pop up promising smaller waists, greater energy, and sharper minds.
 Sometimes these diets work, and other times they leave us feeling defeated and crawling back to our old habits.
 One thing is for sure, though, and that is that nearly all of them end up being temporary and unsustainable in the long run.